bazel-contrib/bazel-lib/docs/transitions.md

 platform_transition_test(<a href="#platform_transition_test-name">name</a>, <a href="#platform_transition_test-basename">basename</a>, <a href="#platform_transition_test-binary">binary</a>, <a href="#platform_transition_test-target_platform">target_platform</a>)
 </pre>

 Transitions the test to use the provided platform.
+Will forward RunEnvironmentInfo

 **ATTRIBUTES**